 Groundbreaking in the 9-litre class: The MAN D1556 diesel engine for off-road applications.
-This straight-six power unit delivers between 205 and 324 kW (275 and 434 HP).
-Its highest power variant achieves a maximum torque of 1,970 Nm at speeds between 1,150 rpm and 1,300 rpm.
+This straight-six power unit delivers between 205 and 324 kW (279 and 440 HP).
+Its highest power variant achieves a maximum torque of 1,970 Nm at speeds between 1,150 and 1,300 rpm.
 Even at low speeds, the MAN D1556 delivers high torque.
 And with a dry weight of just 860 kg, it is the lightest off-road engine in its displacement class.
-“With the D1556, the MAN Engines engineers have succeeded in developing an engine with high power density and compactness that is perfectly suited to the requirements of off-road applications.
+“With the D1556, the MAN Engines engineers have succeeded in developing an engine with high power density and compactness that is perfectly suited to off-road application requirements.
 In addition, as the first 9-litre engine developed by MAN Engines, it completes our engine portfolio for construction and agricultural machinery and bridges the gap in performance between the well-established MAN D0836 series with 6.9-litre displacement and the D2676 with 12.4-litre displacement,” explains Hubert Gossner, head of off-road sales at MAN Engines.

 Engine width | mm | 807 |